nginxinc/nginx-openid-connect/README.md

 Requests made to the `/logout` location invalidate both the ID token, access token and refresh token by erasing them from the key-value store.
 Therefore, subsequent requests to protected resources will be treated as a first-time request and send the client to the IdP for authentication.
 Note that the IdP may issue cookies such that an authenticated session still exists at the IdP.

+#### RP-Initiated OIDC Logout

+RP-initiated logout is supported according to [OpenID Connect RP-Initiated Logout 1.0](https://openid.net/specs/openid-connect-rpinitiated-1_0.html).
+This behavior is controlled by the `$oidc_end_session_endpoint` variable.

 ### Multiple IdPs

 Where NGINX Plus is configured to proxy requests for multiple websites or applications, or user groups, these may require authentication by different IdPs.
 Separate IdPs can be configured, with each one matching on an attribute of the HTTP request, e.g. hostname or part of the URI path.